StadGent/laravel_site_opening-hours/README.md

 Copy the .env.example to .env and

 - Fill in the MySQL (or MariaDb) database credentials
-- Fill in the VESTA API configuration
+- Fill in the VESTA API configuration (make sure it's not base64 encoded)
 - Fill in the Queue driver, for production environments use redis, beanstalkd or SQS.
-DO NOT use sync as a queue, rather use database in testing environments
+DO NOT use sync as a queue, rather use database in testing environments (https://laravel.com/docs/5.4/queues)
-- Fill in the base URI that is used to build the LOD version of the openinghours
+- Fill in the base URI that is used to build the LOD version of the openinghours triple (=BASE_URI)
+- Fill in the base URI that is used to link to a data representation of something (=DATA_REPRESENTATION_URI)
 - Fill in the SPARQL configuration to read data from
 - Fill in the SPARQL configuration to write data to, don't forget the name of the graph and the specific endpoint of the sparql-graph-crud-auth, which is used to write (possibly) larger amounts of triples to.
 - Mails are sent through sendgrid, if available use an API key, if not implement a version of AppMailer and create a binding in the IoC
-- Set session driver to database for testing (use any other for production apart from database and sync https://laravel.com/docs/5.4/queues)
+- Set session driver to database (anything but file)
-- Set 1 worker in supervisor (https://laravel.com/docs/5.4/queues#supervisor-configuration) to handle the writes to the different systems
+- Set 1 worker in supervisor (https://laravel.com/docs/5.4/queues#supervisor-configuration) to handle the writes to the different systems (VESTA, LOD)
     Only using 1 will make sure no dirty read/writes will happen to the SPARQL endpoint, you can use supervisor or a custom system that keeps a Laravel worker up and running.
 Make sure that the worker is restarted after an update on the software. (php artisan queue:restart)

 - Build the back & front-end

     composer install